 Prior to the approval of an application, a public hearing shall be held.
 Notice to abutters shall be by certified mail.
-The public shall be given notice at the same time, by posting at two or more of the following places: town website, Canaan Town Hall, Canaan Post Office, and outside the Canaan Library.
-Newspaper publication shall be required when the proposed project expands an existing footprint by more than 400 square feet, or creates a new footprint which is greater than 400 square feet.
-Structure replacement shall be considered a new footprint.
+The public shall be given notice at the same time, by posting at two or more of the following places: town website, Canaan Town Hall, and Canaan Post Office.